 "The warmest welcome & freshest food at the oldest inn in Rutland"

-What better place to relax and have a break when visiting Rutland, walking, cycling, sailing, fishing, bird watching or simply escaping to an unspoilt slice of rural England.
+As popular with locals as visitors - when out walking, cycling, sailing, bird watching or just escaping for a few hours or days to an unspoilt slice of rural England.

 Book now to avoid disappointment